AAT Accounting Level 4 Diploma in Professional Accounting Technicians

 Assessment for the Accounting Diploma Level 4 is achieved by external computer based exams.

 The AAT Accounting Qualification is universally respected and internationally recognised.
 Organisations such as Sainsbury’s, P&G, Morgan Stanley, the Ministry of Defence and many more continue to hire AAT qualified members for their knowledge, skills, diligence and enthusiasm, because AAT represents the highest standards of professionalism.
-We award around 90% of all vocational qualifications in accounting.
+AAT award around 90% of all vocational qualifications in accounting.

 In short, an AAT qualification is a route to some of the most in-demand skills in the world, and provides you with a professional status you can be proud of.